If you want to generate income online but do not have a product to sell, then affiliate marketing may be a great option for you.

 Focus on targeted traffic

-In order to get sales, you need web traffic.
+To get sales, you need web traffic.
 Not just any traffic but targeted traffic.
-You need your products in front of people that are actually interested in buying them.
+You need your products in front of people interested in buying them.

-You’ll then need to plan how to get in front of the ideal audience.
+You’ll then need to plan how to reach the ideal audience.

-Many new affiliate marketers make the mistake of trying to sell anything when they first get started.
+Many new affiliate marketers make the mistake of trying to sell anything when they start.